Who Is John Cena?

 In 2012, Cena began dating fellow WWE superstar Nikki Bella.
 On April 2, 2017, he proposed to Bella after they defeated The Miz and Maryse in a tag team match at Wrestlemania 33.
 Cena and Bella ended their engagement in April 2018, and briefly reconciled before it was reported that they had again gone their separate ways.

 The following year, the wrestler turned actor began dating engineer Shay Shariatzadeh.
+The pair was married in October 2020.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!